oo03par/remotecodechallenge/README.md

 * Complete as many stories as you can
 * Choose an appropriate technology to implement this in
 * Should provide a method of proving the effectiveness of the program
-* Please fork this repository and send us the link to your fork
+* Please manually clone this repository and send us the link to your implementation when finished
 * An example "devices.json" file is provided

 ---